Sports Psychology for the Winning Edge!

 sportspsychology1.jpg (1600×1600)

-The truth is, it’s no longer whether you win or lose; it’s how you use your thoughts.
+It’s no longer whether you win or lose; it’s how you use your thoughts.
 Whether your recreation is golfing, baseball, basketball, bowling, jogging, swimming, football, ice skating, or tennis, your mental mindset plays a widespread function.
 Creative visualization, mental stimulation, and intellectual practice sessions have become preferred equipment in competitive sports and the Olympics.
 Books, including “The Mental Athlete” and “Inner Golf,” had been excellent sellers for years.